ralves20/google-ui-auto/README.md

-The Challenge of Automation a Web UI Test for the Ticket Search
+The Challenge of Automation a Web UI Test for the Google Search

 ## The Challenge Details